 Best linoleum blocks for printmaking

 Now that you have a great linoleum cutter, you need to find the right material to cut into.
-Nowadays there is a variety of linoleum (and rubber) blocks for printmaking, catering to both beginners and experts.
+Nowadays there are a variety of linoleum (and rubber) blocks for printmaking, catering to both beginners and experts.

-I’ve broken down the most popular types of blocks below, and who they are ideal for.
+I’ve broken down the most popular types of linoleum blocks below, and who they are ideal for.
 Also, remember to warm up your lino before you start cutting!

 Beginner’s choice: Speedball Speedy Carve blocks